0800 043 0020

 It is best practice to book your Trekking experience through a reputable UK company - look for reviews and recommendations and choose a company that will provide a safe and well-thought-out experience.

-If choosing a company not registered in the UK, choose one registered with an Authorised Trekking Agency and holds proper licenses and registration from the Authorities.
+If choosing a company not registered in the UK, pick one registered with an Authorised Trekking Agency and holds proper licenses and registration from the Authorities.
 An agency has to have registration with the Nepal Government Trekking Agencies Association of Nepal (TAAN) to operate.

 If the Trekking Agency does Climbing, they must also be registered with the Nepal Mountaineering Association (NMA).